 This scallops recipe and I have a relationship.

-So, for the past year, I’ve been moving it from folder to folder, room to room.
+I’ve been holding onto it for almost two years.
+Moving it from folder to folder, room to room.
 Staring at it, dreaming about it.
 Even talking to myself about it.

 And unlike so many meals that come with high expectations, only to disappoint…this dish goes in my Top 20 of all time.
 No joke.

 How To Make This Pan Seared Scallops Recipe

 - 1/3 cup fresh chopped parsley

 - 2 tablespoons extra-virgin olive oil , divided

 - 2 cups frozen sweet peas , thawed

 - 1 tablespoon unsalted butter

 - 12 large sea scallops , patted dry